 Collective Labour Agreement (CAO)

 As a member of the ABU (Federation of Temporary Employment Agencies), we observe the rules of the collective labour agreement (CAO) applicable to temporary workers.
 This CAO contains essential elements such as minimum salary, overtime pay, notice periods, holiday allowance, etc. Before your first assignment with Undutchables starts, you will receive a copy of this CAO.
 Below is a list of the most important topics.
-You can download a summary of the CAO in English here.
+You can download the CAO in English here.

 Rights and duties of the temporary employee: